Complete System Care removal instructions

 How to avoid installation of potentially unwanted applications

 Do not finish any download or installation process without checking all available "Custom", "Advanced, and other similar settings and dismissing offers to download/install unwanted apps.
 Download software only from official websites and using direct download links.
 Do not use third party software downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule, or other such tools/sources.
 If clicked, many intrusive ads redirect users to dubious websites.
 Do not click them, especially if they are displayed on dubious websites.
 Check the list of extensions, add-ons, and plug-ins that are installed on the web browser and remove unwanted, unknown or suspicious apps.
 Also apply this to programs installed on the operating system.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Website promoting Complete System Care application: